f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab1/lab1.rst

    CMD ["nginx", "-g", "daemon off;"]

 The above excerpt tells us our container has a base image **FROM** Debian Linux and is a particular slimmed down version of Debian.
 To communicate with the container, you'll need to **EXPOSE** ports and this is that command (ports can be TCP or UDP).
-The **CMD** (command) is turning the Nginx daemon off so it will run in the foreground so it will not stop.
+The **CMD** (command) is turning the Nginx daemon off so it will run in the foreground and not stop.

 In this lab, we will build a custom container image using *Podman*.
-Podman is similar to Docker for many tasks but does not have licensing constraints.
+Podman is similar to Docker for many tasks.
 First, access the Jumphost via Web Shell

 .. image:: images/jumphost_webshell.png